 Students may bring lunch money to school to put on their lunch accounts.
 Checks should be payable to USD 261.

-Our district utilizes the online program, mylunchmoney.com, which allows parents/guardians the ability to manage their child's lunch account online.
-Go to www.mylunchmoney.com to view details of this time saving program.
+Our district utilizes the online program, My School Bucks, which allows parents/guardians the ability to manage their child's lunch account online.
+Go to www.myschoolbucks.com to view details of this time saving program.